JackBegay/Incident-Response/README.md

 # Alert Ticket

 ## Objective
-I was tasked with analyzing the given information and write up an alert ticket to represent our thoughts on the email.
+I was tasked with analyzing the given information and write up an alert ticket to represent my thoughts on the email.
 It is a phishing email including a file attachment with a password needed, for which it would then download the malicious file onto the affected machine.
 I need to find more information on the alert and what steps should be taken next.
 Information on the email and attachment are shown below.

 Known malicious file hash: 54e6ea47eb04634d3e87fd7787e2136ccfbcc80ade34f246a12cf93bab527f6b